-3.1.1.
-As an Identity Provi der, how do you define the set of people who are eligible to receive an electronic identity?
+- 3.1.1.
+As an Identity Provider, how do you define the set of people who are eligible to receive an electronic identity?
 If exceptions to this definition are allowed, who must approve such an exception?

-Faculty Students + Staff exceptions done by director.

-3.1.2.
+Business rules establish active faculty, staff, students, grad students, affiliates and alumni based on accepted definitions of each constituent group.
+Exceptions fall into the "affiliate" group which - 3.1.2.
 What subset of persons registered in your identity management system would you identify as a "Participant" in SAML identity assertions to CAF Service Providers?

-None
+Identity provider can provide participant access for any constituent group defined above based on the service provider constraints.